 Her answer shocked me.

-Laura Rigney Leigh has dealt with Multiple Sclerosis since 2011, and through most of those 9 years since her diagnosis, she's been a single mother working two jobs, providing for her children while suffering through multiple sclerosis' unimaginable pain, including injuries which would make most football players tap out.
+Laura Rigney Leigh has dealt with Multiple Sclerosis since 2011, and through most of those 9 years since her diagnosis, she's been a single mother working two jobs, providing for her children while suffering through unimaginable pain and beyond uncomfortable symptoms, including injuries which would make most football players tap out.

 Tristan Leigh may be a 5 Star OL with a bright NFL potential, a brother (Aidan) who isn't too far behind, and a family who's future is looking better than ever...

 However, their triumphant rise was never set in stone... even a year ago...

 In 2019 as a single mother, Laura worked two jobs, battled poverty while raising three children, and paid for her daughter's college tuition all as she fought M.S, a duo of broken legs, hospital trips, constantly juggling responsibilities, priorities, making every game she could.
 She often suffered silently through M.S symptoms during those games and team events.......still, she was there.

 She didn't have to battle alone:

 Thanks to the funding from M.S awareness, the Leigh Family found the DreamMakers organization early into her diagnosis when Tristan and Aidan were still young.

 Due to this improved political and scientific focus on multiple sclerosis research, Laura and her children were able to bond with other MS-effected families throughout that difficult beginning phase.